whitfin/dep-validate/README.md

   allowHardcoded: true,                   // allow hardcoded versions without verification
   dependencies: '~',                      // the range to enforce on all "dependencies"
   devDependencies: '^',                   // the range to enforce on all "devDependencies"
+  exluded: [ 'my-package' ],              // packages to exclude from validation
   packageFile: './package.json',          // the package.json file to read and validate
   only: [ 'production', 'development' ]   // only check prod/dev dependencies
 }